 In Fall 2021, Dining Services piloted a zero-waste experience in the dining halls, Coop Fountain, and Café 47 by prioritizing reusable "Greenboxes" and cups for to-go orders.
 When reusable are not possible, the fiber-based takeout containers and napkins can be composted.

 Zero Waste Commencement Initiative

 In 2018, Abby Lewis (PO'19) launched Pomona's first ever zero-waste commencement.
 Funded by the President's Sustainability Fund, Abby worked with Pomona's catering management on issues which include: choosing certain papers, compostable utensils, and proposing reusable sugar containers instead of packets.
 Disposable products were made from either corn starch or recycled paper, and nearly all food waste was diverted to either compost or recycling.

 Greenware* event kits provide reusable plates, bowls, cups, and cutlery, along with a compost bucket.
 Cookware kits have common cooking items, such as pots, pans, bowls, and measuring cups.
 Both kits are custom-sized and checked out to students, staff, and faculty for campus events.
 Order your reusable Greenware and Cookware kits here.

-*The Grrenware program is currently closed due to COVID-19 health restrictions and limited staff in Dining.
-We hope to reopen the program in spring 2022.
+*The Greenware program is currently closed due to COVID-19 health restrictions and limited staff in Dining.
+We hope to reopen the program in fall 2022.